 <pseudo code of parallelized OMP>

-The parallelized OMP process a batch of signals for each run.
+The parallelized OMP process one batch of signals for each run.
 It has 5 steps for each iteration.
-And we discuss the implementation details of these 5 steps respectively.
+We will discuss the implementation details of these 5 steps respectively.

-The first step computes the inner products between the dictionary atoms and the signal vectors.
-This operation can be realized with a single matrix multiplication as shown in the pseudo code, where X is the combination of batch signals with each column corresponding to a single signal.
+The first step is to compute the inner products between the dictionary atoms and the signal vectors.
+This operation can be realized with a single matrix multiplication as shown in the pseudo code, where X is the combination of batch signals whose each column corresponding to a single signal.

-The second and third step find the position of the atom with the max inner production and set the found indices into the atom loading pointer I. These two step is implemented within a kernel program, which find the max element of each column of input matrix and set the corresponding element to 1 in the output matrix.
+The second and third steps are to find the position of the atom with the max inner production and assign the found indices to the atom loading pointer I. These two steps are implemented within one kernel program, which finds the max element of each column of input matrix and sets the corresponding element to I? in the output matrix.

-Step 3 solve linear system for each signal in batching fashion.
-Before, perform the computation, the corresponding matrix DI and xi should be loaded into device according to the atom loading pointer I.
+The fourth step is to solve linear system for each signal in batching fashion.
+Before this, the corresponding matrix DI and xi should be loaded into device according to the atom loading pointer I.

-Step 4 calculate the current residues for each signal, and, the same as the step, it also should load the related data into device.
+The final step is to calculate the current residues for each signal between its representation and itself, and, the same as the fourth? step, it also should load the related data into device.

-We write the dedicated kernel to do the data loading job for step 3 and step 4, and use the cuBlas API to solve the linear system.
+We write the dedicated kernel to do the data loading job for step 4 and step 5, and use the cuBlas API to solve the linear system.